nginxinc/nginx-one-workshops/labs/readme.md

 The Hands-On Lab Exercises are designed to build upon each other, adding additional services and features as you progress through them.  `It is important to complete the lab exercises in sequential order.`

-By the end of this Workshop, you will have a working, operational NGINX ONE Console, with multiple Nginx instances connected and managed.
+By the end of this Workshop, you will have a working, operational NGINX One Console, with multiple Nginx instances connected and managed.

 <br/>